-Past the Ranger Station, FS 477 turns right into the Avery Creek valley (2.1 mi).
+- 2.1 mi: FS 477 turns right into the Avery Creek valley .
 There are a few interconnecting trails including Bennet Gap, Buckwheat Knob, Buckhorn Gap, Avery Creek, Clawhammer Cove and Black Mountain.
 The Pisgah Horse Stables are also located along FS 477.

-Continuing along US 276, small pull-offs with enough room for just one or two cars invite you to stop and walk into the lush woods or down to the river, and some have roadside picnic tables.
-You'll pass the Coontree Picnic Area (4.7 mi) which sits next to an island and a great swimming hole in the Davidson River.
-It also provides access to the Coontree Loop Trail across the street.
+- Continuing along US 276, small pull-offs with enough room for just one or two cars invite you to stop and walk into the lush woods or down to the river, and some have roadside picnic tables.

-Just past Coontree, the Davidson River and Looking Glass Creek fork apart, and the road splits as well (5.2 mi).
+- 5.2 mi: The Davidson River and Looking Glass Creek fork apart, and the road splits as well.
 To the left is FS 475 which continues up the Davidson River; US 276 continues to the right along Looking Glass Creek.